Argel-Tal/NZPoliceUtilities/README.md

 ```

 ## _WFH to do_
-- Convert this to binaries so it can be loaded wihtout Rtools 🙄😠
+- Convert this to binaries so it can be loaded without Rtools 🙄😠

 # Credits
 ## Author(s):